dustinrapp/Capstone_Springboard_Intermediate_Python/test.md.md

 ### Data Organization
 Hourly surface data from each station, downloaded, organized and combined into a single  timeseries dataframes with UTM timestamps.

-The following cleanup steps were performed to this dataset:
+The following cleanup steps were performed on this dataset:

  - While the KCCU and KXLV datasets were already in UTM time, the NRCS dataset was in local time and required conversion to UTM.
- -  The KCCU and KXLV datasets are in the Integrated Surface Hourly Data (ISHD) format did require some manipulation (e.g. divided by 10) to get values into typical units.
+ -  The KCCU and KXLV datasets are in the Integrated Surface Hourly Data (ISHD) format and did require some manipulation (e.g. divided by 10) to get values into typical units.
  - Missing values (e.g. 9999 values) were translated to NaN values.
  -  Missing data for all variables was linearly interpolated for time periods where 3 hours or less of data was missing.

 The data was plotted to see if there were any extreme values warranting removal.
 It was noted that some of the KCCU data (especially temperature) did not demonstrate as much of a diurnal variation as the KXLV station.
-These data are considered suspicious but not removed from the dataset.
-A more robust quality control of this dataset is outside the scope of this study, but should be considered for future studies.
+These data are considered suspicious but were not removed from the dataset.
+A more robust quality control of this dataset is outside the scope of this prelimiaryn study, but should be considered for future studies.

 A small amount of anomalous data was observed in the SNOTEL snow depth data and was removed.
 These physically unrealistic readings (e.g. spikes in some of the snow depth data or snowdepth reports which occur when temperatures did not support snowfall) were removed as well as extreme negative values.